8 Best Opioid Detox And Rehab Centers

 1. Banyan Treatment Centers, Multiple Locations

-This addiction treatment network offers a full continuum of care for treating opioid use disorder, alcohol addiction, and other forms of substance abuse.
+This addiction treatment network offers a full continuum of care for treating opioid use disorder, alcohol addiction, and other forms of substance use disorder.

 Treatment programs are available in the following states: